Degree Programs: Full-Time/Part-Time: Free-Standing M.A.

 The Institute provides resources and guidance for students to develop both a broad interdisciplinary expertise in South Asia Studies and an area of specialization to be chosen by the student across a range of disciplines in the Graduate School of Arts and Sciences.
 As a capstone project, student completes a master's thesis in consultation with an advisor from the student's field of specialization.

-In addition to the requirements listed below, all students must submit one transcript showing courses and grades per school attended, a statement of academic purpose, and two letters of recommendation.
+In addition to the requirements listed below, all students must submit one transcript showing courses and grades per school attended, a statement of academic purpose, and three letters of recommendation.

 The statement of academic purpose allows the university to evaluate your ability to succeed academically and the reasons you wish to undertake the degree.
 It should describe your academic interests and plans for graduate study at Columbia; mention relevant coursework, professional experience or other activity; and explain clearly the relation of your studies to your plans upon receiving the M.A.